Riverscapes/PBR/workshops/2020/SGI/Modules/module5.md

 ### D. Logistics, Equipment, & Safety
 <a href="{{ site.baseurl }}/workshops/2020/SGI/#instruction-team"><img width="80"  class="float-left" src="{{ site.baseurl }}/assets/images/people/shahverdian-round_1.png"></a>
 [Scott Shahverdian]({{ site.baseurl }}/workshops/2020/SGI/#instruction-team) details the logistics of what it takes to get a low-tech restoration project on the ground.
-He covers logistics, equipment and safety considerations of implemening a low-tech project.
+He covers logistics, equipment and safety considerations of implementing a low-tech project.

 <br>
 **Background :** This talk is based on [Chapter 6]({{ site.baseurl}}/manual/chap06)  of the design manual.